 External service providers and partner organisations, such as e.g. online payment providers or a transport enterprise tasked with deliveries, receive your data only to the extent that such data is required for the administration of your order.
 In these cases, however, the scope of the transferred data is limited to the minimum required.
 To the extent your personal data reaches our service providers, we ensure that these providers comply in like manner with the provisions of the data protection regulations within the framework of order data processing principles in accordance with Art.
 28 DSGVO.
 Please also take note of the respective data protection statements of the providers.
 The respective service provider is responsible for the content of third-party services, whereas we monitor—within reasonable limits—the services’ compliance with the legal requirements.

 It is important to us to process your data within the EU / EEA.
 It is possible, however, that we may work with service providers occasionally who process data outside the EU / EEA.
 In these cases we ensure that a corresponding data protection level is put into place with the recipient before your data are transferred.
-This means a data protection standard comparable to those within the EU is achieved using EU standard agreements or an adequacy resolution such as the EU-US Privacy Shield.
+This means a data protection standard comparable to those within the EU is achieved using EU standard agreements or an adequacy resolution.

 Your disclosure of these data is wholly voluntary and takes place with your consent, Art.
 6 (1) (a) DSGVO.
 To the extent that the data you share here pertains to the channels to be used in our communications (for example E-Mail address, telephone number) you agree, in addition, that we may also contact you using these communications channels to answer your inquiries as the case may require.